-The Part D Explanation of Benefits (Part D EOB) that we send to you will help you keep track of how much you and the plan, as well as any third parties, have spent on your behalf during the year.
-Many people do not reach the \$7,050 limit in a year.
+The Part D EOB that you receive will help you keep track of how much you, the plan, and any third parties have spent on your behalf during the year.
+Many people do not reach the \$7,400 limit in a year.

-We will let you know if you reach this \$7,050 amount.
+We will let you know if you reach this amount.
 If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Catastrophic Coverage Stage.

-Section 5.6 How Medicare calculates your out-of-pocket costs for prescription drugs
+See Section 1.3 on how Medicare calculates your out-of-pocket costs.